fbpx

 • Semi-sweet Baking Chocolate: Select a good-quality chocolate.
 It will be melted and used to coat one side of each cookie.

 Now that baking season is here, I recommend adding this USA biscotti pan to your collection.
 It makes forming the dough into logs quick and easy.
+If you don’t have specialty pans for this recipe, no worries.
+You can make these biscuits on a baking tray.

 RECIPE PREP: Preheat oven to 350°F (177°C).
-If using 2 biscotti pans, spray the sides.
+Spray the sides of 2 biscotti pans.
 Line the bottoms with parchment paper.
 If using 2 baking trays, line them with parchment paper or silicone bakings mats.
+Lemon biscotti cookie batter is super dense and thick.
+If you have a stand mixer, this is a great time to use it.

-• STEP 1: Add softened butter, granulated sugar, and light brown sugar to the bowl of a stand mixer fitted with the paddle attachment.
+1. Add softened butter, granulated sugar, and light brown sugar to the bowl of a stand mixer fitted with the paddle attachment.
 Cream these ingredients together.

-• STEP 2: Drizzle in lemon juice, vanilla, and almond extract.
+2. Drizzle in lemon juice, vanilla, and almond extract.
 Mix briefly.

-• STEP 3: Add the eggs.
+3. Add the eggs.
 Mix well.

-• STEP 4: Add baking powder, salt and lemon zest.
+4. Add baking powder, salt and lemon zest.
 Mix again.

 A collage of 4 overhead images showing how to make biscotti, step by step.

-• STEP 5: Add flour to the bowl.
+1. Add flour to the bowl.
 Mix until fully incorporated.
 The dough will be dense and sticky – but it should not be overly wet.
 If needed, add a bit more flour.

-• STEP 6: Add sliced almonds.
+2. Add sliced almonds.
 Mix briefly.

-• STEP 7: Spray your hands a spatula with cooking spray.
+3. Spray your hands a spatula with cooking spray.
 Using the spatula and your fingertips, divide the dough between 2 biscotti pans or 2 parchment paper-lined baking trays.

-• STEP 8: If using biscotti pans – spread out the batter evenly.
+4. If using biscotti pans – spread out the batter evenly.
 Smooth out the tops.
 If using baking trays – form each piece of dough into a log (11 1/2 inches by 5 inches).
 Place each log on its own prepared tray.
 The batter will spread as it bakes.

 👩🏻🍳 KITCHEN TIP: If your biscuit batter is dry and crumbly, lightly press it together until it forms a dough.
 However, if it’s really dry, use an extra egg or more vanilla extract.
 If the batter’s too wet and sticky, add a bit more flour.